openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 40: Watt Power Consumption Threshold for Q⬆

 Watt Power Consumption Threshold for Q⬆
-Choose by how much power consumption needs to increase or decrease to be reported.
+<p&gtChoose by how much power consumption needs to increase or decrease to be reported.
 Values correspond to percentages so if 10 is set, for example, the device will report any power consumption changes of 10% or more compared to the last reading.
-Power consumption needs to increase or decrease by at least 1 Watt to be reported, REGARDLESS of percentage set in this parameter.
-0 - Power consumption reporting disabled
-1 - 100 = 1% - 100% Power consumption reporting enabled.
-New value is reported only when Wattage in real time changes by more than the percentage value set in this parameter compared to the previous Wattage reading, starting at 1% (the lowest value possible).
+Power consumption needs to increase or decrease by at least 1 Watt to be reported, REGARDLESS of percentage set in this parameter. <br /&gt 0 - Power consumption reporting disabled<br /&gt 1 - 100 = 1% - 100% Power consumption reporting enabled.
+New value is reported only when Wattage in real time changes by more than the percentage value set in this parameter compared to the previous Wattage reading, starting at 1% (the lowest value possible).</p&gt
 The following option values may be configured, in addition to values in the range 0 to 100 -:

 | Value  | Description |